duneroadrunner/SaferCPlusPlus/README.md

 - SaferCPlusPlus supports the mixing of "safe" and (high-performance) "unsafe" code at a granular level, where Clang/LLVM Sanitizers apply to entire modules, or as in the case of the MemorySanitizer, all modules, requiring recompilation of any linked libraries.
 - Clang's ThreadSanitizer tries to detect data race bugs, while SaferCplusPlus provides [data types](#asynchronously-shared-objects) that eliminate the possibility of data race bugs (and a superset we call "object race" bugs).

-So it's not really SaferCplusPlus "versus" Clang/LLVM Sanitizers.
+Clang/LLVM Sanitizers are intended for debugging purposes, not to be used in deployed executables.
+As such, by design, some of their debugging convenience features themselves introduce [opportunities](http://seclists.org/oss-sec/2016/q1/363) for malicious exploitation.
+SaferCPlusPlus on the other hand, is designed to be used in deployed executables, as well as for debugging and testing.
+And that's reflected in its performance, security and "completeness of solution".
+So it's not really SaferCPlusPlus "versus" Clang/LLVM Sanitizers.
 They are not incompatible, and there's no reason you couldn't use both simultaneously, although there would be significant redundancies.
-Basically, if you plan to rely on run-time checks to ensure memory safety, SaferCplusPlus solves the problem more completely with less run-time performance cost.

 ### SaferCPlusPlus versus Checked C